 The Graduate Certificate in Applied Gerontology (GCAG) is designed to provide students with the knowledge and skills needed to successfully pursue or advance careers within aging services organizations or conduct academic research in aging.
 The program focuses on the biological, psychological, social, policy, and ethical aspects of aging.

 This graduate-level certificate is designed for two audiences:

-- Graduate-degree seeking students in fields such as Architecture, Business, the Health Sciences, Humanities, Nursing, Psychology, Social Work, Sociology, etc.
+- Graduate-degree seeking students in fields that include (but are not limited to) Architecture, Business, the Health Sciences, Humanities, Nursing, Psychology, Social Work, or Sociology.

 - Returning students who hold a Bachelor’s degree and want to advance or refocus their career by increasing knowledge, skills, and effectiveness in working with older adults.

 Students wishing to earn a GCAG must complete the required 18 graduate credit hours with an overall GPA of 3.00 or better.
 No student may complete all 18 credits within a single school or college.
 A maximum of half of the credits (9) may be double counted toward one’s degree program.

 - To advance or refocus your career by increasing knowledge, skills and effectiveness in working with older adults

 - To enhance your professional marketability through graduate-level specialization in the field of aging

 - To develop an interdisciplinary perspective on aging

 “The multi-disciplinary courses I took in the process of aging have been invaluable in my practice.
 My client population is 100% over 55 and I use what I learned daily.”